 Germ Cell Tumors (GCTs)

 GCTs are the most common of all testicular tumors.
 The nomenclature follows origin from totipotent germ cells.
 They account for about 95% of all testicular malignancies and are classified into seminomatous and non-seminomatous types with about 60% being of mixed type.
+Literature suggests that the only known risk factor for the germ cell tumors (GCTs) is Klinefelter syndrome (47XXY), which is associated with mediastinal nonseminomatous germ cell tumors.
+This is commonly characterized by their location on the midline plane of the human body and thus may appear anywhere from the pineal gland to the coccyx.

 GCTs are the most prevalent solid tumors of males of reproductive age group from 20-34 years and second most common in men age 35-40 years.
 There is predisposition to GCTs in the Caucasian population.